mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 When I look back on how unusually stiff and sore I was on [Sunday](javascript:flick('sun');) and then how that carried over to [Monday](javascript:flick('mon');) I wasn't listening.
 [Tuesday](javascript:flick('tue');) was a message that was **loud and clear**; my capacity for stress was beyond it's limit.

-I certainly was not a bump in training volume or intensity but the culmination of an emotionally heavy Christmas season.
+It wasn't a bump in training volume or intensity but the culmination of an emotionally heavy Christmas season.

 ![Too cold for a dip today but come April, I am likely back here for a swim.](/assets/jpg/IMG_3039-977x550.jpeg THE GORGE WATERWAY AT CURTIS POINT)